danti58/Frontend_IV1201/README.md

 Recruiters can manage job applications using a web browser.

 #### Current Functionality
 - Recruiters can sort applications and mark them as accepted, rejected, or unhandled.
+The web app has been tested successfully in 4 browsers; Safari, Firefox, Chrome and Edge.

 #### Future Functionality
 - A mobile app for recruiters to handle applications.